MN-company/ARS-simulate-gambling/README.md

 ARS is currently in beta stage and can be used without any problems.
 Some values in the script can be changed to customise player names, but this also involves changing references.
 See FAQ.

-## Future goals --> THIS SECTION IS MOVED INTO THE GITHUB PROJECTS

 # FAQ --> THIS SECTION IS MOVED INTO THE WIKI

-# Contacts
-If you want collaborate or you have any question you can open an issue